ugoproto/ugo_py_doc/docs/Freeze_the_Code.md

 - The created files are located in C:\PythonXX\build...
 - Go in the subfolder, find the .exe file and launch it.
-- On Linux and Mac OS X, the .exe file must to be run with Wine (executing Windows apps)
+- On Linux and Mac OS X, the .exe file must to be run with Wine (executing Windows apps).
 - Build an installer for Windows containing all the files.

 ```python
 python setup.py bdist_msi
 ```

-- The installer is located in C:\PythonXX\dist\
+- The installer is located in C:\PythonXX\dist\ .
 - It can be distributed and installed/repaired/removed as a Windows program.
 - The installation creates what the build command does in a directory of our choice.
 - Build an installer on Mac OS X.